New Observations of the Very Luminous Supernova 2006gy: Evidence for Echoes: Discussion

 \subsubsection{Radioactive Heating from $^{56}$Co}

 \citet{smith08-2006gy} noted that the observed $K'$-band decay between 2007 September and 2007 December could be explained with radioactive heating from a minimum of 2.5 \msun\ of $^{56}$Ni, if a sufficient amount of dust formed in order to move the luminosity into the NIR (though they favored another interpretation; see below).
+We show the bolometric evolution of \sn\ through the first $\sim$800 days post explosion, including both optical and NIR detections, in Figure~\ref{bolo-lc}.
+From Equation~19 of \citet{nadyozhin94}, and the fact that the luminosity from $^{56}$Co decay dominates over $^{56}$Ni decay at times $\ga$ 2 weeks after explosion, we arrive at the following expression for the radioactivity-powered luminosity of a SN, assuming 100\% trapping of gamma-rays:

-We show the bolometric evolution of \sn\ through the first $\sim$800 day post-explosion, including both optical and NIR detections, as well as the expected light curve from 2.5 \msun\ of $^{56}$Ni, in Figure~\ref{bolo-lc}.
-The early-time measurements ($<$ 250 day) come from \citet{smith09-2006gy}.
-The optical measurement near day 400 comes from photometric measurements by \citet{kawabata09}, while the optical luminosity on day 825 comes from a direct integration of our {\it HST} observations (see $\S$ 3.3.1).
+where $t$ is the time since SN explosion in days, and $M_{\rm Ni}$ is the total mass of $^{56}$Ni produced.
+Using Equation~\ref{Co-lum} we also show in Figure~\ref{bolo-lc} the expected light curve from 2.5 \msun\ of $^{56}$Ni at times $>$ 400 days.
+The early-time measurements ($<$ 250 days) come from \citet{smith10-2006gy}.
+The optical measurement near day 400 comes from photometric measurements by \citet{kawabata09}, while the optical luminosity on day 810 comes from a direct integration of our {\it HST} observations (see $\S$ 3.3.1).
 The three late-time NIR luminosities represent lower limits based on the measured $K'$-band flux (see above, $\S$ 3.2).
 The decay rate of $^{56}$Co, 0.98 mag (100 day)$^{-1}$, is much faster than the observed decay of the $K'$ flux from \sn, $\sim$0.2 mag (100 day)$^{-1}$.
 The late-time NIR excess declines at a rate that is too slow to be explained by $^{56}$Co heating alone.